dcthomson/mkvdts2ac3.py/README.md

 A recreation of mkvdts2ac3.sh which was created by Jake Wharton and Chris Hoekstra.
 I figured that most people are using this with sabnzbd which requires python so a non-os specific solution would help people out (as well as myself).
-There are a few extras I have added such as, sabnzbd support, recursively decending directories, and overwrite mode.
+There are a few extras I have added such as, sabnzbd support, nzbget support, recursively decending directories, and overwrite mode.

 Installation
 ============